stoermelder/vcvrack-packone/docs/PanicRoom.md

 # stoermelder PANIC ROOM

-PANIC ROOM is an untility module, it restricts your modular space within Rack, making it impossible to patch outside of a defined area.
+PANIC ROOM is an utility module.
+It restricts your modular space within Rack, making it impossible to patch outside of a defined area.

 ### How to use

-After adding PANIC ROOM to your patch, choose Learn from the context menu and drag to select the usable area.
-Any modules placed outside that area will be automatically disabled.
+After adding PANIC ROOM to your patch, choose _Learn_ from the context menu and drag to select the usable area.
+Any modules moved outside that area will be automatically disabled and re-enabled after placing inside.

 ![PANIC ROOM Intro](./PanicRoom.gif)